ready4-dev/readyforwhatsnext/content/en/blog/releases/Datasets/Model-Data/People-Datasets/index.md

 - Data - datasets
 - Data - datasets (people)
 output: hugodown::md_document
-rmd_hash: 3a387e2818939869
+rmd_hash: 4edb98a2ff901526

 ---

-Releases of the [datasets](/docs/model/datasets/) that can be used with [modules](/docs/getting-started/concepts/module/) for [modelling people](/docs/model/modules/using-modules/people/) are reproduced below.
+Releases of the [datasets](/docs/model/datasets/) that can be used with modules for [modelling people](/docs/model/modules/using-modules/people/) are reproduced below.

 <html>